O1 visa

 Share Button

-I’m studying one of many passages that I will be street preaching from this week (along with the Law & the Gospel).
+I’m studying one of the many passages that I will be preaching from on the street this week (along with the Law & the Gospel).

-Perhaps a lack of understanding and applying 2 Cor.
-7:9-10 is one of the biggest problems amongst today’s unbiblical churchianity?
+Perhaps a lack of understanding and application of 2 Cor.
+7:9-10 is one of the biggest problems among today’s unbiblical churchianity?

 salvation, repentance is ‘because’ of salvation.’

-“Now I rejoice, not that you were made sorry, but that your sorrow led to repentance.
-For you were made sorry in a godly manner, that you might suffer loss from us in nothing.
-10 For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death” (2 Cor 7:9-10).
+“Now I rejoice, not that ye were made sorry, but that ye sorrowed to repentance: for ye were made sorry after a godly manner, that ye might receive damage by us in nothing.
+10 For godly sorrow worketh repentance to salvation not to be repented of: but the sorrow of the world worketh death.” – 2 Corinthians 7:9-10

-In verse 9 these words being ‘sorry’ or ‘sorrowful’ of sin, is the worldly repentance.
+In verse 9, these words, being ‘sorry’ or ‘sorrowful’ of sin, are the worldly repentance.
 This is the Greek word lupeō (λυπέω), which is applicable to being sorry that you got caught, or you’re sorrowful of the consequences, etcetera.
 Though he may “believe,” it can be evidence of a possible ‘false convert,’ and hell will be full of them (Matt 7:21-23).

 As John Trapp said,